 Medicare Health Plan.
 Press the Continue to Plan Results

-Choose up to three of the plans to compare and review.
-If you
+Choose up to three plans to compare and review.
+If you are

-are searching for Medicare Advantage plans please be
+searching for Medicare Advantage plans please be sure to

 You should sort your results by the lowest estimated annual

 drug costs when doing a search during the annual election

 period.
 If doing a search at any other time of year you should